 How do fire hydrants work?
-Why are they sometimes different colors?
+Why are they different colors?

 Trevor English Trevor English January 3, 2025

 Fire hydrants are all around us.
 These above-ground pipe fittings can supply flows upwards of 1,500 gallons per minute to save lives and put out fires across the world.
-We all know what fire hydrants do, but how do they work?
+We all know what fire hydrants do, but how does a fire hydrant work?
 And why are they sometimes different colors?

 Called fireplugs, fire pumps, johnny pumps, or just fire hydrants, these life-saving pipe fittings have been around since 1801.
 Their designs vary by country of origin, but they usually have a connection point to hook up a fire hose and a nut or bolt to turn that will start the water flow.

-Not everyone follows NFPA 291, but it’s the closest thing to a true standard for the US.
+Not everyone follows NFPA 291, but it’s the closest thing to a true standard in the US for fire hydrant colors.

-As for color choices, many hydrants around the US follow the NFPA 291 standards for coloring and markings, but water utilities also sometimes diverge from the guidelines in quirky ways, so it’s always best to consult your local firefighters or water professionals to determine how they distinguish differences between hydrants.
+As for color choices, many fire hydrants around the US follow the NFPA 291 standards for coloring and markings, but water utilities also sometimes diverge from the guidelines and choose quirky color schemes, so it’s always best to consult your local fire department or a water professional to determine how they distinguish differences between hydrants.

 In the US, there are two types of hydrants: wet barrel hydrants or dry barrel hydrants: